WayneRiesterer/node-express-angular-cli-seed/README.md

 It will take some time for the Angular application to build, so if it doesn't show up in the browser, wait for a while and then refresh it.

+For these, you will also need to make sure you have `nodemon` installed:

+`npm install -g nodemon`

+***Note***
+At the time I tested this, there was a bug that was preventing file deletion.
+To get around this, I have included a Linux/MacOS command to delete the `dist` folder prior to running the build.
+If you are using a Windows terminal, you will need to replace `rm -rf dist` with `rmdir dist /s /q` in `package.json`.

+I will get around to installing a third-party utility to make this compatible across operating systems; but don't hold your breath waiting ;)

 ### Development server

 Run `yarn serve-dev` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

+You may have to refresh the browser to see any changes.

 ### Production server

 Run `yarn serve-prod`.

 This will build the Angular application using `ng build --prod` enabling minification and Ahead-Of-Time (AOT) compilation.
 It will then serve up on `localhost:3000`

+You may have to refresh the browser to see any changes.

 ## API